CommonGarden/Grow-IoT/README.md

 ```

 We might attatch additional metadata, like a name or like a link to the github repository of the driver.

-# Drivers

-To connect to a common garden instance you can use the node-common-garden-connect library.

 ## Contributing